 3. Moral guidance:

 Parents’ communication and connection will help girls in making wise decisions.
 Adolescents get attracted to bad influences; some start experimenting with premarital sex, and indulge in drugs and alcohol.
-A caring and loving father provides stability and moral guidance.
+A father serves as a primary caregiver and provider, imparting stability and moral guidance in a child’s life.
 He helps in guiding his girl through her troublesome teen years.

 4. Body image: